lomolisso/minerva-report-uiuc/meta.typ

 /** meta.typ
  *
- * Archivo para constantes y estilos usados en documentación,
+ * File for constants and styles used in documentation,
- * y otros elementos sobre el package en sí mismo.
+ * and other elements about the package itself.
  */
-#import "@preview/tidy:0.3.0" as tidy
+#import "@preview/tidy:0.4.1" as tidy

 #let minerva() = {
-  import "minerva-report-fcfm.typ" as minerva return minerva
+  import "minerva-report-uiuc.typ" as minerva return minerva
 }

-#let package-name = "minerva-report-fcfm"
+#let package-name = "minerva-report-uiuc"
 #let package-version = "0.3.0"
 #let package-version-arr = (0,3,0)

 #let global-namespace = (
-  "minerva": read.with("minerva-report-fcfm.typ"),
+  "minerva": read.with("minerva-report-uiuc.typ"),
-  "minerva.departamentos": read.with("lib/departamentos.typ"),
+  "minerva.departments": read.with("lib/departments.typ"),
-  "departamentos": read.with("lib/departamentos.typ"),
+  "departments": read.with("lib/departments.typ"),
   "minerva.footer": read.with("lib/footer.typ"),
   "footer": read.with("lib/footer.typ"),
   "minerva.front": read.with("lib/front.typ"),